What Size Kayak Do I Need For My Height- Matching Your Height With The Perfect Kayak Size

 Height vs Deck Height

-This is where overall height does important since tall individuals have a greater center of gravity than shorter ones.
+This is where overall height is important since tall individuals have a greater center of gravity than shorter ones.
 Tall people.
 Kayaking will be less stable if your center of gravity is higher.

 In order to compensate for your greater center of gravity, a kayak with a lower deck or a deeper seat area may be the best option for you if you are tall.
-A lower center of gravity and a more secure feeling will result from both of these methods.
+Both methods will result in a lower center of gravity and a more secure feeling.

 Height and Comfort Level